Karl Jaspers Forum, Target Article 16, 16 March 1999

 and suffering people", providing them a kind of narcosis

-is it always moral to make the people drug addicts?
+by suggesting that everything they experience is but a dream.
+Still, is it always moral to make people drug addicts?

 Dialectical materialism says that nothing can be "logically

-established", since it in practical activity only that anything
+established", since it only is in practical activity that anything

-can be proven as 'true' or be rejected for inadequacy.
+can be proven as 'true' or rejected for inadequacy.

 The demand to logically demonstrate the existence of matter

 is essentially idealistic.
-This is one more paradox of
+This is yet another paradox of

 hostile to logic), it demands logic from its opponents.

-logic is wider than that, encompassing the variety of schemes
+namely, the deductive schemes; however, logic is much wider than that, encompassing the variety of schemes

 that cannot be all reduced to deduction [4].
 In the same